flexmonster/pivot-react/ES6/README.md

 cd my-proj/ES6
 ```

-## Step 2: Install npm packages
+## Step 2.
+Install npm packages

-Install the npm packages described in the `package.json`:
+Install the npm packages described in the `package.json` file:

 ```bash
 npm install
 ```

-## Step 3: Start the project
+## Step 3.
+Start the project

 Run in the console: